Dr. Paul T. P. Wong, Ph.D., C.Psych

 O’Donohue, J. (1999).
 Anam Cara: Spiritual wisdom from the Celtic world.
 Transworld Pub.

 Wong, P. T. P. (2019).
 Second wave positive psychology’s (PP 2.0) contribution to counselling psychology.
 Counselling Psychology Quarterly [Special Issue].
 Retrieved from https://doi.org/10.1080/09515070.2019.1671320

 Recommended Readings for the Existential Positive Psychology (2.0) of Flourishing Through Suffering*

 *This list is far from being exhaustive.
-Here, I only included those publications that have played an important role in my development of existential positive psychology and my own publications on this subject matter.
-I welcome suggestions of additional publications important for this emerging field.
+We have included those publications that have played an important role in the development of existential positive psychology and Paul Wong’s own publications on this subject matter.
+We welcome suggestions of additional publications important for this emerging field.

 New Ideas for PP 2.0 Research

 Existential Positive Psychology (PP 2.0) and Positivity Ratios

 What would be the best positivity ratio for you?
 It seems intuitive that the greater the ratio the better.
 Thus, a ratio of 10 positives to 1 negative would be the best.
 However, one can get bored eventually even with the most desirable positive experiences.
 One would have to create some feelings of sadness, even when one lives in a world of perfect happiness.